Search

 This generation of learners has more agency than ever before.
 The internet has democratised access to knowledge and learners now have the power to shape their own learning journeys and career pathways.

 This means your role is to guide learners, rather than dictate specific activities.
-The good news is that you have access to a wide range of proven strategies to enhance learning outcomes.
+However, there is some good news.
+You have access to a wide range of proven strategies to enhance learning outcomes.

 In this article, we’ll explore eight foolproof ways to engage modern learners, suggestions for integrating technology into your approach, and tips for overcoming common challenges.
 But first, let’s start by looking at the benefits of engaging this audience.